vasishth/smlp2019/index.md

 ## Schedule

-You can download the floor plan of the Griebnitzsee campus building (Haus 6) and the schedule for the summer school from [here](https://github.com/vasishth/smlp2019/blob/master/Schedule%2BRooms.pdf).
+You can download the floor plan of the Griebnitzsee campus building (Haus 6) and the schedule for the summer school from [here](https://github.com/vasishth/smlp2019/blob/master/Rooms.pdf).

+The general schedule is [here](https://github.com/vasishth/smlp2019/blob/master/SMLP2019_schedule_20190625_general.pdf).

+The detailed schedule by stream is [here](https://github.com/vasishth/smlp2019/blob/master/SMLP2019_schedule_20190625_detailed.pdf).

 ## Summer School Location